gfuentes11/ICalUpdate/README.md

 # iCalUpdate

-A Python script that synchronizes recurring calendar events from an Outlook (ICS) feed to iCloud using CalDAV.
+A Python script that synchronizes calendar events from an Outlook (ICS) feed to iCloud using CalDAV.
+I was getting frustrated unable to make edits to the events from my phone and sometime a delay in syncing.
 The script manually filters and expands events to avoid certain attribute errors when using the `ics` library and provides an option to delete all events from the target calendar.
+The script can also provide as many updates as needed through out the day.
+It has some room to improve so feel free to imporve.

 ---